Conrail: Preservation

 The Conrail Historical Society, Inc., is a 501(c)(3) non-profit organization based in Shippensburg, Pennsylvania.
 The society aims to preserve and restore equipment, items pertaining to, and photographs of Conrail specifically and of American railroading in general.
 As of 2022, the group publishes a quarterly magazine and a calendar, as well as other occasional mailings.
 Previous conventions have been held in Altoona, Pennsylvania, Philadelphia, Cleveland, and Warren, Ohio.
 More recent preservation activities include completion of the cosmetic restoration of N7E caboose 21165 and a partnership with the B&O Railroad Museum to restore its ex-Conrail SW7 8905.

 The CRHS owns four pieces of on-track equipment: 86-foot boxcar 243880 (currently under development into a stand-alone Conrail museum), cabooses 21165 and 22130, and former Triple Crown RoadRailer TCSZ 463491.
 A preserved Conrail ex-PRR GP30 is on display at the Railroad Museum of Pennsylvania.

-Heritage unit
+Heritage units

 To mark its 30th anniversary, Norfolk Southern painted 20 new locomotives with the paint schemes of predecessor railroads.
 The first, on March 15, 2012, was GE ES44AC #8098 in Conrail blue with the "can opener" logo.

+In July 2023, CSX unveiled GE ES44AH unit #1976, which was repainted at the CSX shops in Waycross, GA with a CSX dark blue and yellow color scheme on the front (nose) and cab of the locomotive, and the light blue Conrail scheme with the Conrail Quality logo throughout the rest of the locomotive.
+It was numbered #1976 in homage to the year of Conrail's creation.

+In August 2023, MTA Metro–North Railroad unveiled locomotive #201, a GE P32AC-DM, wrapped in a yellow and blue scheme worn by Conrail's EMD FL9 units between 1976 and 1982.

+In May 2024, SEPTA unveiled Silverliner IV #304 with a heritage Conrail logo as part of their celebration of the Silverliner IV cars' 50th anniversary.
+SEPTA stated that several of their Reading Railroad-acquired Silverliner IVs wore a Conrail logo from 1976 to 1981.

+In October 2024, New Jersey Transit unveiled EMD GP40PH-2B #4208 in Conrail blue with the "can opener" logo, similar to Norfolk Southern #8098.
+NJT stated that Conrail was the predecessor to NJ Transit Rail Operations and that many of the original lines, stations and rolling stock were inherited from Conrail in 1983.